All articles

 When the customer pays

 • Approved — banner flips to green: ”✓ Deposit collected — $X on [reader]”.
-A repair_deposits row materializes in the list below.
+The payment posts to the work order’s invoice and the balance updates when the page refreshes.
 The banner auto-dismisses after 3 seconds.

 • Declined / cancelled / timed out — banner flips red with the reason.
 Click Dismiss and try a different method.